How to write a novel is a legitimate question. It can be a scary and overwhelming concept.

 Do whatever works for you, and don’t be pressured by people who try to say that you must create an outline, or that outlines are a waste of time.

-8. Novel Writers Fill Their Story with Tension and Conflict
+8. Fill Your Story with Tension and Conflict

 Conflict is the backbone of every single story.